Supermarine Spitfire operational history: Middle East

 Spitfires last saw air-to air combat during the 1948 Arab-Israeli War, when, in a strange twist, Israeli Air Force (IAF) Spitfires flown by former RAF pilots such as Ezer Weizman engaged Egyptian Spitfires and Royal Air Force Spitfires, the only recorded "Spitfire vs Spitfire" combats.
 A total of 59 Spitfire Mk IXs had been purchased by Israel in a controversial overseas transaction from Czechoslovakia, while 37 Mk IXs had been purchased by Egypt from retired RAF stocks.

 On 22 May 1948, over Israel, a unique incident took place in the Spitfire's operational history when three Spitfire users came into conflict.
 On this date, five Egyptian Mk IXs attacked, by mistake, the RAF base at Ramat David, shared by 32 and 208 Squadrons.
 They destroyed a number of Mk XVIIIs on the ground, but the surviving Spitfires took off and shot down four of the Egyptian aircraft.
 One of the RAF pilots was Geoff Cooper who was, in turn, later in the year shot down by the American pilot Chalmers Goodlin, flying an Israeli Mk IX.
 On 21 October, IAF Spitfires shot down one Egyptian Spitfire and damaged two others.
 During this combat Jack Doyle, a Canadian pilot on the IAF's 101 Squadron, claimed the first ever aerial victory by the IAF.

 In the last aerial combat of the war, on 7 January 1949, two IAF Spitfires attacked four RAF Mk XVIII Spitfires of 208 Squadron after an earlier flight of RAF Spitfires had allegedly infringed Israel's southern border.
 The IAF claimed three Mk XVIIIs destroyed, with another downed by ground fire.
 Later in the day, a Hawker Tempest Mk V was also shot down and the pilot killed.
 Two RAF pilots had been killed, one badly injured and with another two taken as a POW by the Israelis.
 The injured RAF pilot was given good medical treatment, but even so this combat caused an attitude of "stunned dismay" in the ranks of the RAF and was the cause of some tension between the Israeli forces and the RAF pilots until the war officially ended in July 1949.

 South Asia

 Spitfires were employed by the Indian Air Force in the 1947 Indo-Pakistan War against invading tribals in Kashmir.
 They remained in service with India until 1957.

 Of the Spitfire Mk IXs that Israeli bought from Czechoslovakia in 1948–49, about 30 were purchased by the Union of Burma Air Force in 1954–55, where they joined 20 Seafire XVs, bought in 1952 direct from Vickers-Armstrong, and three Mk XVIIIs purchased from Air Command South-East Asia.
 They were used on counter-insurgency missions against separatist forces, to strafe Communist positions in the north of the country as civil war replaced the struggle between British and Japanese.
 The accident rate amongst local Spitfire pilots was exceptionally high.
-The aircraft remained in service until at least 1954.Price Wings of Fame 1999, p.
-84.
+The aircraft remained in service until at least 1954.